 We have tried to list the most frequently asked questions below.
-However, if you don't find the answer to your question here, or in another section of our website please send your question to the Managing Editor, Cathy (Yuhong) Yuan.
+However, if you don't find the answer to your question here, or in another section of our website please send your question to the Managing Editor, Teo Quay, or the Information Specialist, Cathy (Yuhong) Yuan.

 Can I do a Cochrane Review on my own?